Easy Skillet Buttermilk Cornbread – an American staple often considered Southern comfort food.

 - Cut into wedges and serve with butter and / or honey.

 I love baking in our cast iron skillets.
-My favorites sizes are the 8-inch and 11-inch but they come in an amazing variety of dimensions and are extremely affordable too.
+My favorites size is the 9-inch but they come in an amazing variety of dimensions and are extremely affordable too.

 The small print: If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.